cavart28/investate/README.md

 # Investate

 A collection of tools to find the value over time of various investments.
+Initially motivated by investing in the real estate market, thus its name, the package has since grown to include tools with broader scope.

-"How much would I have if I invest every month $10 on a bank account at a rate of 5%" Basic calculus offers a simple formula to answer the question above.
+"How much would I have if I invest every month $10 on a bank account at a yearly rate of 5%" Basic calculus offers a simple formula to answer the question above.
-If more realistically, you invest a different amount every months, and the rate is changing over time, there is no algebraic shortcut to get an answer.
-You can then use the function values_of_series_of_invest to get an answer:
+If more realistically, you invest a different amount every month, and the rate is changing over time, there is no algebraic shortcut to get an answer.
+Instead you can use the function values_of_series_of_invest to get an answer:

 ```python